PROLINE Cholesterol FS

 Using the "CHOD-PAP" method with an enzymatic photometric test.

-- Excellent linearity and stability performance.
+- Excellent linearity and stability performance

-Sample type | Serum atau Plasma |
+Sample type | Serum or plasma |

-Measurement range | 0,86 mg/dL - 750 mg/dL |
+Measurement range | 0.86 mg/dL - 750 mg/dL |

-Analysis wavelength | 546 nm |
+Analysis wavelength | 500 nm, Hg 546 nm |

 Analysis mode | End-Point |

-Reagent aspiration volume for manual instrument | R1: 1000 µL |
+Reagent volume used (analyzer manual) | 1000 µL |

-Sample aspiration volume for manual instrument | 10 µL |
+Sample volume used (analyzer manual) | 10 µL |

 Storage temperature | 2 – 8 °C |

-Expiration date | 18 months |
+Expiration date | 24 months |

 Control for Cholesterol Reagent | Calibrator for Cholesterol Reagent |